University of Florida Homepage

 What happens if I decide not to defend my thesis?

-• If you enroll in PSY 4970 but do not defend your thesis that semester, you must submit a detailed progress report to Psych Advising and Dr. Chandler by the last day of classes.
-The report should explain your progress and outline your plans for completing the research in a subsequent semester.
+• If you enroll in PSY 4970 but do not defend your thesis that semester, you must email a Psych Advising and Dr. Chandler by the last day of classes.
 If you must discontinue your thesis, provide a detailed explanation, though this should be rare.

-• If you plan to continue your thesis next semester, you must sign up for PSY 4970 credits in the semester you intend to defend.
+• You must sign up for PSY4970 credits in the semester you intend to defend.
 A maximum of 4 credits can be taken for PSY 4970, so if you’ve already completed 3 credits, you can only sign up for 1 more.
 These credits must count toward your Psychology requirements.
-To continue, again fill out the PSY 4970 paperwork using the same thesis proposal and attach it to a new form signed by your Faculty Supervisor.
+To continue, again fill out the PSY4970 paperwork using the same thesis proposal and attach it to a new form signed by your Faculty Supervisor.
 Submit this via email to psych-advising@ufl.edu.

 When should I submit my PSY4970 and proposal to ensure I meet the deadline?